architest/pymeeus/README.md

 > **Library of astronomical algorithms in Python**.

-PyMeeus is a Python implementation of the astronomical algorithms described in the classical book "Astronomical Algorithms, 2nd Edition (1998)" from Jean Meeus.
+PyMeeus is a Python implementation of the astronomical algorithms described in the classical book "Astronomical Algorithms, 2nd Edition (1998)" by Jean Meeus.

 There are great astronomical libraries out there.
 For instance, if you're looking for high precision and speed you should take a look at